Shadedog838/Todo-App/README.md

 # Todo-App

-This app will allow users to keep track of there task.
+This app will allow users to keep track of their various task.